Songloading/Paper-Replicate-Learning-to-Simulate-Equity-Option-Markets/README.md

 ##### Overview of GAN
 GAN refers to Generative Adversarial Networks, which has two sets of networks: the generator and the discriminator.
-It has been proven to be effective at generating
+It has been proven to be effective at generating fake images and image style transfering.
+In our case, we are going to use GAN to generate simulated DLVs based on the real DLVs, i.e

 ### **Results and Evaluation**